CircuitVerse/CircuitVerse/README.md

 ## Setup Instructions

+Please go through the [Contribution Guidelines](CONTRIBUTING.md) before going forward with any development.
+This helps us keep the process streamlines and results in better PRs

 **Note:** You might want to use the docker instructions if you do not want to setup your own environment.

 * Install ruby using RVM, use ruby-2.5.1